Israel–Italy relations: Arab–Israeli conflict

 On 10 October 2024, Israeli troops opened fire at 3 UNIFIL positions in South Lebanon, including UNIFIL's main base at Naqoura.
 Israel attacked the UNP 1-31 base in the area of responsibility of the Italian contingent.
 Italian Prime Minister Giorgia Meloni strongly condemned the attack on UNIFIL bases.
 Italian Defense Minister Guido Crosetto contacted Israeli Defense Minister Yoav Gallant for a discussion and a formal protest asking for guarantees on the safety of Italian personnel and UNIFIL bases.

+27 January 2026 Italy-Israel diplomatic incident

+On 27 January 2026 an IDF's reserve soldier initially identified as a settler and without his uniform aimed his rifle against two plainclothes Carabinieri guards of the Italian consulate in Jerusalem despite the fact that both were wearing a diplomatic badge, the two guards were briefly detained and interrogated by the soldier and later released, the Italian government convocated the Israel ambassador in Rome for protesting against the incident.